wentam/bottom-bracket/notes/misc.md

         * Maybe even 3: \ for build-time/arrp-time, ~ for macros like 'format', % for interpolation with every string.
             * This might be confusing or annoying to manage to have 3 diff escapes.
 2 is already atypical.
                 * ~i could mean interpolate instead to help manage this
+    * There could be both build-time *and* runtime string interpolation using the two diff escape chars
 * Minecraft command block compilation target would be fun and probably popular
 * mindustry computer compilation target?
 * we probably want a webassembly implementation of arrp itself, so you can play with arrp in a web browser